Resilient-Labs/node-palindrome-bootcamp/README.md

 ## How It's Made:
 Tech used: HTML, CSS, JavaScript

 Utilizing javascript to see if a word inputted is the same reversed.
+If conditionals and methods like .split() and .reverse() were really useful to seperate the inputs into an array and reverse them.
+Then using .join() to put them back together.
+If the word flipped was the same as the word normally then say it is a plindrome.
+If not then say it isn't a palindrome.

+## Lessons Learned:
+A good wallpaper can make things look very good haha.